-An accelerated ageing test for medical devices is used to simulate real shelf-life ageing and is, therefore, conducted to validate shelf-life claims.
-Accelerated ageing (sometimes known as accelerated aging) is carried out according to ASTM F1980 - Standard Guide for Accelerated Ageing of Sterile Medical Device Packages.
+An accelerated ageing test for medical devices is used to simulate real time shelf-life ageing, in order to validate shelf-life claims.
+This process is carried out according to guidelines given in ASTM F1980 - Standard Guide for Accelerated Ageing of Sterile Medical Device Packages.

-During an accelerated ageing (or accelerated aging) test for medical devices, packs are usually stored at 55°C and a 6 week period is equivalent to 1 year of real-time ageing under normal conditions.
-This method is suitable for pouches and blisters and for porous and non-porous packs.
+During an accelerated ageing study, packs are usually stored at 55°C. At this temperature a 6-week period is equivalent to one year of natural storage under normal (23°C) conditions.
+This method is suitable for pouches and blisters as well as for porous and non-porous packs.